anywhichway/lazui/docs/lazui.md

 `lazui` has a core size of less that 8K minimized and Brotli compressed and can be used without a build process, but [enhanced with one](#creating-a-custom-bundle).

-Attribute Directive
-: A custom attribute that is used to make relatively minor modifications to the behavior of an element.
-For instance, `lz:src` is an attribute directive that loads content into an element.
-Elements can have multiple attribute directives.

 Unless you are willing to [write your own JavaScript](#using-javascript), you should always provide the `autofocus` attribute.
 It tells `lazui` to process all the custom attribute directives and template substitutions in the document.